srobo/runbook/docs/competition/competition-roles.md

 Depending on the nature of the event, some of these roles may not be applicable.

+!!! note
+  This list may not be complete

 ## Miscellaneous

 - [Intro Briefer](./event/intro-brief.md)